DIY Basement Renovation - Step-by-Step Guide

 Building regulations approval

 Planning permission is also needed if you're going to be changing the external appearance of the property or if the basement is going to become a separate dwelling.
-There might be other circumstances where planning permission is required so it's always best to check with your local planning department before you start, or check the Planning Portal for guidance.
+There might be other circumstances where planning permission is required so it's always a good idea to check with your local planning department before you start, or check the Planning Portal for guidance.

 Knocking out the chimney breast